hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

     opaque first_signature<0..2^16-1>;
     SignatureScheme second_algorithm;
     opaque second_signature<0..2^16-1>;
-} CertificateVerify;
+} DualCertificateVerify;
 ~~~~~~~~~~
-{: title="CertificateVerify message"}
+{: title="DualCertificateVerify message"}

+It is an error for any fields to be empty.
+In particular, the `DualCertificateVerify` structure MUST NOT be used to carry only a single signature.
+Such cases MUST abort with an `illegal_parameter` alert.

+The `DualCertificateVerify` message MAY be used in place of `CertificateVerify` anywhere that it is allowed.

-Each signature covers the transcript hash as in TLS 1.3, but with a distinct context string for domain separation.
+Each signature covers the transcript hash as in TLS 1.3, but with a distinct context string for domain separation, which are defined in {sec-context-strings}.

-### Context Strings
+### Context Strings {#sec-context-strings}

 The context string is used as input to the data over which the signature is computed, consistent with the `CertificateVerify` construction defined in {{Section 4.4.3 of TLS}}.
 The first signature uses the same context string as in the TLS 1.3 specification: